Charming places to visit in Indianapolis, Indiana

 Indianapolis Central Library – places to visit in Indianapolis

 Those interested in the arts will want to visit the Indianapolis Museum of Art.
-This museum houses a permanent collection of more than 54,000 works of art.
-In addition, several notable artists are represented in the museum.
+This museum houses a permanent collection of more than 54,000 works of art, and several notable artists are represented in the collection.
 Other attractions include Chinese ceramics, textiles, and modern art.

 Top 15 things to do in Indianapolis, Indiana